ch1n069/ch1n069/README.md

 - 👋 Hi, I’m bruno gatiba
-- 👀 I’m interested in webdevelopment and Iot (Internet Of Things) and crypto currency .
+- 👀 I’m interested in webdevelopment , Iot (Internet Of Things) and crypto currency .
 - 🌱 I’m currently perfecting my skills in web development , js and Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email me @brunolalpachino@gmail.com